 Australia’s oldest department store, David Jones was founded in 1838, half a century after Britain started sending convicts to the country.
 The company is named after the Welsh- born immigrant that opened a central Sydney store to sell “the best and most exclusive goods,” according to its website.

 The four sites that David Jones owns, one each on Elizabeth Street and Market Street in Sydney and two on Bourke Street in Melbourne, account for a quarter of the retailer’s sales, Karlis said.
-They are adjacent to some of the priciest retail strips in the world, according to Kevin Stanley, research director of property consultants CBRE Group Inc. (CBG), the world’s largest commercial real estate services company.
+They are adjacent to some of the priciest retail strips in the world, according to Kevin Stanley, research director of property consultants CBRE Group Inc. (CBG:US), the world’s largest commercial real estate services company.

 “The pedestrian flows in these areas are very high,” he said.
 Sydney is the world’s third-most expensive city for retail rents after New York and Hong Kong, and Melbourne the eighth- most expensive, ahead of Milan, Frankfurt and Chicago, CBRE said in a report last November.